RunestoneInteractive/thinkcspy/_sources/GUIandEventDrivenProgramming/01_intro-GUI.rst

 and a human figure on a touch screen.

 We refer to programs that use a **graphical user interface** as "GUI programs."
-A GUI program is very different from a **command line interface** program that gets user input from typed characters on a keyboard.
+A GUI program is very different from a program that uses a **command line interface** which gets user input from typed characters on a keyboard.
-The tasks performed by a **command line interface** program are determined completely by the programmer who wrote the program.
-When such a program is executed it performs a series of tasks in a predetermined order and then terminates.
+Typically programs that use a **command line interface** perform a series of tasks in a predetermined order and then terminate.
 A GUI program's structure is very different.
 A GUI program creates the icons and widgets that are displayed to a user and then it simply waits for the user to interact with them.
 The order that tasks are performed by the program is under the user's control -- not the programs!